In this section

 more about volunteering, peer support or having your say?

-Then check out our links, hand selected by members of
+Then check out the resources for young people, hand selected by members of

 our Youth Advisory Council.